 From 1977-1979, Dave Parker was one of the three to five best players in the game.
 In ’77, he led the N.L. in batting (.338), hits (215), and doubles (44).
 He scored 107 runs while driving in 88 (with 21 homers).
 He earned his first All-Star berth and once again finished third in the MVP vote, behind George Foster and Luzinski.

 Defensively, Parker also announced himself as one of the game’s top right fielders, displaying a powerful arm befitting a man of his physical stature.
-In 1977, Parker gunned down 26 base-runners from right field, the most since Roberto Clemente‘s 27 in 1961 and still the most in the last 58 years.
+In 1977, Parker gunned down 26 base-runners from right field, the most since Roberto Clemente‘s 27 in 1961 and still the most in the last 63 years.
 The assist total earned the Cobra the first of his three Gold Gloves His bazooka-like arm wasn’t always entirely accurate, however; he also led all N.L. right fielders with 15 errors.
-In his career, he led the league in right-fielder errors 7 times and the 134 for his career are the 2nd most all-time.
+In his career, he led the league in right-fielder errors 7 times, and the 134 for his career are the 2nd most all-time.

-Parker followed up his stellar ’77 campaign with a MVP trophy in 1978.
+Parker followed up his stellar ’77 campaign with an MVP trophy in 1978.
 He hit 30 home runs with 117 RBI.
 He led all of baseball with a .334 batting average while also leading the N.L. with a .585 slugging percentage.
 Although they were not known statistics at the time, Parker’s .979 OPS (and 166 adjusted OPS+) were the best in the majors.

 “There was a time when many of us in the game thought Dave Parker was flat-out the baddest dude in baseball.
 There wasn’t anything he couldn’t do.
 A big man who moved well.
 Power.
 The arm.
 Also, the brashness … cockiness, maybe?
 Whatever.
 It was real, man.
 It was almost like a caricature.”